 All kidding aside, Batanes was the only destination I’ve been to that I was truly free from any high form of commercialism.
 Imagine going into a store without any personnel where customers are expected to put their payment in a designated box?
 Or staying at an accommodation with only one caretaker where guests can freely go and leave their payment at the doorstep?
 And I tell you, it’s not a case of having a shortage of manpower.
 The people are naturally trusting, that more than its arresting topography, it is the wonderful character of the Ivatan that makes Batanes irrefutably one for the books.

-- Batan is divided into north and south in terms of tourism.
-The north part lies Basco, a small town considered as the capital of Batanes.
-The south part nestles other three municipalities: Ivana, Uyugan and Mahatao.
+Batan Island is divided into north and south in terms of tourism.
+The north part is where lies Basco, a small town considered as the capital of Batanes where majority of the available homestays are situated.
+The south part nestles other three municipalities namely Ivana, Uyugan and Mahatao.

-- Sabtang, the largest of all the islands, is located 30 to 45 minutes away from Batan by boat depending on the sea situation.
+Sabtang Island is the largest of all the islands and is located 30 to 45 minutes away from Batan by boat depending on the sea situation.
+Homestays come rarely unlike in Basco.
+However, it is in Sabtang where you can find the most unique homestays.
+Check below.

-- Itbayat, a municipality of its own like Sabtang at the extreme north, is 2 to 3 hours away from Batan by boat.
+Itbayat is a municipality of its own like Sabtang, at the extreme north of Batanes.
+It is 2 to 3 hours away from Batan by boat.
 The biggest and roughest sea swells in Batanes sprawl around this island, making it totally inaccessible on a bad weather condition.
+Homestays here are scarce and have to be arranged ahead.
+Below are two of them.

 HOW TO GET TO BATANES

 The best way to reach Batanes is by plane from airports in Clark and Manila via Skyjet and Philippine Airlines, each services one-way flight per day, as shared below.
 Travel time is around 1 hour and 45 minutes.
 Air fare would cost around P4,000.00 per way on lean season and as high as P12,000.00 on peak.
-If you are lucky, both airlines would offer promo fare for as low as P2,000 for a one-way trip but mostly on a rainy season.
+If you are lucky, both airlines would offer promo fare for as low as P2,000 for a one-way trip but mostly on a rainy season which is not an ideal time to visit Batanes given its extreme weather pattern.

 Skyjet flight schedule